 The Bounty of the Hudson Valley Delivered Right to Your Doorstep

-Our mission at Doorstep Market is to bring our audience closer to the people and places that make the Hudson Valley such a rich and diverse place.
+Our mission at Doorstep Market is to bring our audience closer to the people and places that make the Hudson Valley such a wonderful place.

 We Are Not a Tech Company!

 Our entire team lives in the Hudson Valley.
 Many of us are raising our families here.
 Some of us were born here.
 We know what a fresh-dug local potato tastes like.
 We know the artisan who makes the best preserved lemons in all of New York (hint: he's in Amenia) and small-batch salted caramel sauce that just might change your life.
 We know the secret swimming holes and foraging spots, a hotel so under-the-radar that it has no website or address, and where to slurp up handmade paccheri with braised lion's mane mushrooms and schmaltz.
 Have we mentioned donuts?
 Yep, we know donuts.
 Local is our passion.
 Amazon, we're not.

 The Hudson Valley has been Jennifer’s home since 2002.
 Introduced to Columbia County by her husband, Tommy (see below), she immediately adopted his love of the land and its people.
 Formerly Managing Partner/ Creative Director of kirshenbaum bond & partners and named one of New York's Young Guns by the Art Director's Club, Jennifer left her career in advertising to become a National bestselling author and publisher.
 She soon found herself with a barn-full of garden tools and tractors, an ever-expanding kitchen garden, and the cherished sort of neighbors that seem to exist only in this neck of the woods.
 Along with her husband, she was a founding contributor to the Berkeley Food Institute.
 Jennifer is honored to be at the helm of Edible Hudson Valley, and excited to bring everyone one (Door)step closer.